-This fourth edition technically revises and enhances, but does not replace, the third edition of this Recommendation | International Standard.
-Implementations may still claim conformance to the third edition.
-However, at some point, the third edition will not be supported (i.e. reported defects will no longer be resolved).
-It is recommended that implementations conform to this fourth edition as soon as possible.
+This Recommendation | International Standard provides the foundation frameworks upon which industry profiles can be defined by other standards groups and industry forums.
+Many of the features defined as optional in these frameworks, may be mandated for use in certain environments through profiles.
+This sixth edition technically revises and enhances, but does not replace, the fifth edition of this Recommendation | International Standard.
+Implementations may still claim conformance to the fifth edition.
+However, at some point, the fifth edition will not be supported (i.e., reported defects will no longer be resolved).
+It is recommended that implementations conform to this sixth edition as soon as possible.

-This fourth edition specifies version 1 and version 2 of the Directory protocols.
+This sixth edition specifies versions 1 and 2 of the Directory protocols.

 The first and second editions specified only version 1.
 Most of the services and protocols specified in this edition are designed to function under version 1.
-However, some enhanced services and protocols, e.g. signed errors, will not function unless all Directory entities involved in the operation have negotiated version 2.
-Whichever version has been negotiated, differences between the services and between the protocols defined in the four editions, except for those specifically assigned to version 2, are accommodated using the rules of extensibility defined in this edition of ITU-T Rec.
+However some enhanced services and protocols, e.g., signed errors, will not function unless all Directory entities involved in the operation have negotiated version 2.
+Whichever version has been negotiated, differences between the services and between the protocols defined in the six editions, except for those specifically assigned to version 2, are accommodated using the rules of extensibility defined in ITU-T Rec.
 X.519 | ISO/IEC 9594-5.